ghi-electronics/Documentation/software/tinyclr/tutorials/unmanaged-heap.md

 ```

 > [!Tip]
-> Optionally, users may utilizing the built-in [cryptography](cryptography.md) services to encrypt the data before it is loaded into the `UnmanagedBuffer`
+> Optionally, users may utilize the built-in [cryptography](cryptography.md) services to encrypt the data before it is loaded into the `UnmanagedBuffer`

 ---